PaperAnalyticalDeviceND/pad_dataset_registry/datasets/docs/FHI2020_Stratified_Sampling/README.md

 This dataset draws from two projects, **FHI2020** and **FHI2022**.
 From Project FHI2020, it includes images of Paper Analytical Devices (PADs) that represent specific Active Pharmaceutical Ingredients (APIs) from a list of 20 APIs, available in one of four concentrations (*20%, 50%, 80%, 100%*), and PADs for `lactose` at *100%* concentration.
 From Project FHI2022, the dataset includes PADs categorized as `swiped but not run` and `blank`, with a nominal quantity of `0%` assigned for uniformity.

 The collection features multiple images of each PAD, taken under various lighting conditions and with different devices.
-Each image has a unique `id`, and all images from the same PAD(card) share a `sample_id`.
+Each image has a unique `id`, and all images from the same PAD (same card) share a `sample_id`.

 To address the challenge posed by its unbalanced nature regarding API names and quantities, a stratified sampling approach was employed for splitting the data into development (dev) and test sets.